dynobase-icon

 DynamoDB tables are highly scalable, and it provides two capacity models to choose from when creating a table.

 Provisioned capacity mode - Users need to define the minimum and the maximum number of capacity units in this mode.
 Tables will only operate between those limits.
-And, users are billed for the throughput they provision, regardless of its usage.
+Users are billed for the throughput they provision, regardless of its usage.

 On-Demand - In this mode, DynamoDB will automatically increase and decrease read and write capacity units based on the traffic.
 This mode is well suited for applications with ad hoc traffic.